Business Loans: What You Need to Know

-It’s not unusual to need a business loan to cover expenses you can’t handle with your current budget.
+It’s not unusual to need a business loan to cover expenses that exceed your current budget.
 Seasons and circumstances change, impacting daily cash flow and your ability to support continued growth.
 Before approaching a lender, educate yourself on the types of loans available, the terms you can expect, and what documentation will be required to determine eligibility.

-Lenders offer a variety of loans for businesses depending on what the money is going to be used for and how companies are able to guarantee payment.
+Lenders offer a variety of loans for businesses depending on the intent of the financing and how companies are able to guarantee payment.

 Each loan type has a specific payment structure, term length, and interest rate.
 Some are more difficult to qualify for than others, and most require you to present detailed paperwork when applying.

 How to Apply for a Small Business Loan

 When you’re ready to apply for financing, find out what documentation your lender requires.
 The following is a list of things lenders may take into consideration:

 - Personal background, including criminal record.
 Anyone owning more than 20% or more of the business must fill out a form with their personal information and sign a personal guarantee.

 - Business background.
 Members of the company management team should be prepared to provide a resume outlining their business and work experience.

 - Business plan.
 This should include a value proposition, financial statements and projections, details of any existing debts, and a clear outline of how the SBA loan funds will be used.

 - Personal and business financial statements, tax returns, and bank statements.